caiyuanhao1998/HDR-GS/README.md

 <img src="fig/pipeline.png" style="height:340px" />

 ### News
+- **2024.12.01 :** We provide code for direct loading model to test and render spiral demo video.
+Welcome to have a try! 🤗
 - **2024.11.30 :** We set up a leaderboard on the [paper-with-code](https://paperswithcode.com/sota/novel-view-synthesis-on-hdr-gs) website!
 Welcome to submit your entry! 🏆
 - **2024.11.26 :** Code, recalibrated data following the opencv standard, and training logs have been released.
 Feel free to check and have a try! 🤗
 - **2024.07.01 :** Our HDR-GS has been accepted by NeurIPS 2024!
 Code will be released before the start date of the conference (2024.12.10).
 Stay tuned. 🚀